scality/spark/README.md

 ## Requirements

-Pull the docker spark-worker image on the servers you want to act as a spark node
+Pull the docker spark-worker image on the servers you want to act as a spark node.

 ```
 #docker pull patrickdos/spark-worker
 ```

-Pull the docker spark-master image on a server ( could be a spark node )
+Pull the docker spark-master image on a server ( could be a spark node ).

 ```
 #docker pull patrickdos/spark-master